tigoe/BluetoothLE-Examples/ArduinoBLE_library_examples/BLE_accelerometer/README.md

 You will need to upgrade your MKR 1010 to firmware version 1.2.0, using the Firmware updater tool in the Arduino IDE.
 Here are [instructions to upgrade the firmware of the MKR 1010](http://forum.arduino.cc/index.php?topic=579306.0).
 This was built using an [ADXL337 accelerometer](https://www.sparkfun.com/products/12786) was used for this example because it is simple; Any of the ADXL accelerometers can be substituted (the drawing shows an ADXL335).
 This family of accelerometers has three analog voltage outputs for the three axes.

-Accelerometer connected to MKR board, Schematic view
+Accelerometer connected to MKR board, Schematic view:

 <img src="MKR1010_accelerometer_schem.svg" alt="Accelerometer connected to MKR board, schematic view" width="300">

+Accelerometer connected to MKR board, Breadboard view:

 <img src="MKR1010_accelerometer_bb.svg" width="300" alt="Accelerometer connected to MKR board, breadboard view">